Pneumococcal Disease Digital Illustration

 Pneumococcal disease is spread from person to person through coughing, sneezing, and close contact.
 Some people, especially children, can carry the bacteria in their nose and throat without being sick and can spread the bacteria to others.

 Pneumococcal pneumonia is a leading bacterial cause of hospitalized pneumonia in the US.
-Adults age 65 years and older and people with certain medical conditions or other risk factors are at increased risk of serious outcomes or death from pneumococcal pneumonia.
+Older adults and people with certain health conditions or other risk factors are at increased risk of serious outcomes or death from pneumococcal pneumonia.

 Fewer adults get pneumococcal meningitis or bloodstream infection (bacteremia), but the mortality rate for these infections is high.
-Pneumococcal meningitis kills about 1 in 6 older patients who are infected and bacteremia kill about 1 in 8 adults and both conditions can also result in lifelong disability including deafness, brain damage, and limb amputation.
+Pneumococcal meningitis kills about 1 in 6 older patients who are infected and bacteremia kills about 1 in 8 adults who are infected.
+Both conditions can also result in lifelong disability including deafness, brain damage, and limb amputation.

 Symptoms